Chabad House Residence Hall – “Your Home Away from Home”

 To Fill the Application click here.

-To download a complete application forms click here
+To download a complete 2015-16 application form click here

 To download our 2014-15 dorm calendar click here

 To download our 2015-16 dorm calendar click here

 For pricing information click here

 Past President Karen Kestenbaum remembers her freshman year when she first decided to live at Chabad House.
 After visiting the regular Rutgers dorms, her parents stopped by the Chabad dormitory.
 “They were pleasantly surprised,” says Kestenbaum.
 “Compared to the Rutgers dorms, Chabad’s housing was downright palatial.”
 Still, Karen was concerned about whether she’d feel at home living in the Chabad House.

 “Then my parents and I were introduced to Rabbi Goodman (the Chabad House Campus Rabbi).
 He had such an outgoing nature, with such a warm smile; this, along with his reassurances that one’s level of observance didn’t matter when it came to ‘fitting in’ at Chabad House, is what ultimately convinced me that this is where I wanted to live.”
 She went on to live in Chabad House for three years, gradually becoming more involved in Chabad programming as well.
 “This is the warmest, friendliest place-I can’t imagine my college experience without being here.”